KnrkTam/nextfire-app/README.md

 ## nextfire-app

-This is a personal project designed to be a standard forum/blog website with the usage of [ReactJS](https://reactjs.org/), [Next.JS](https://nextjs.org/) and [Google.firebase] (https://firebase.google.com).
+This is a personal project designed to be a standard forum/blog website with the usage of [ReactJS](https://reactjs.org/), [Next.JS](https://nextjs.org/) and [Firebase] (https://firebase.google.com).

-## Getting Started
+## Frameworks

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+[React] for front-end UI
+[Next] for server-side rendering, routing and all other concerns for the full-stack application

 ## Learn More